 Volt Switch | Lunge/Cross Poison & Discharge

-Last time in Halloween Cup, Galv was brand new to the game and was at the very nucleus of the meta.
+In Halloween Cup 2020, Galv was brand new to the game and was at the very nucleus of the meta.
 This year it’s still very good, but not the worldbeater it was in the past.
 Sure, it’s still perhaps THE best way to hold down Waters and Flyers in this meta, and handles Fighters and things like Forretress as well.
 But there are more things now in the meta that fend it off, like Cofagrigus, Sylveon, and especially Nidoqueen.
 Do keep in mind that Cross Poison shows much better numbers than Lunge, but other than PowderTales, the other new wins it can get (Golbat, Trashadam, Scizor, Qwilfish, Beedrill) come solely because CP gets a shield and clears the way for a winning Discharge.
 I’m not saying Galv is bad… it most certainly is not.
 But those are best case scenario wins… tread lightly.
 (And also keep in mind that only the power of Lunge can overcome stuff like Venusaur and Zweilous.)

 Counter | Drill Run & Megahorn/Aerial Ace